ibm-cloud-docs/FileStorage/managing-file-storage.md

 You can authorize up to 64 servers to access the file share.
 This limit includes all subnet, host, and IP authorizations combined.
 For more information about increasing this limit, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).

-## Viewing the list of hosts that are authorized to access a {{site.data.keyword.filestorage_short}} volume in the UI
+## Viewing the list of hosts that are authorized to access a {{site.data.keyword.filestorage_short}} volume in the console
 {: #viewhostUI}
 {: help}
 {: support}